jonasmue/jonasportfol.io/src/posts/cover-letters-gpt2.md

 ... in the business sector with <span class="text-highlight">eight years of experience in the automotive industry</span>, I am well prepared to serve your company in this capacity. \[...]

-... with 11+ years of experience in <span class="text-highlight">sales and marketing</span>, I am confident that I can provide outstanding sales and customer service \[...]
+... with 11+ years of experience in sales and marketing, I am confident that I can provide outstanding sales and customer service \[...]

-... with a Master’s degree in <span class="text-highlight">Human Ecology and Human Development</span>, I am prepared to make an impact as the next Human Ecology Coordinator \[...]
+... with a Master’s degree in Human Ecology and Human Development, I am prepared to make an impact as the next Human Ecology Coordinator \[...]

-... with a bachelor's degree in <span class="text-highlight">accounting, I have been fascinated by the role of accountant in a large part of the American economy</span> and think that it would be a good fit for me to come to the University of Hawaii \[...]
+... with a bachelor's degree in accounting, I have been fascinated by the role of accountant in a large part of the American economy and think that it would be a good fit for me to come to the University of Hawaii \[...]

 </div>